mono/website/docs/getting-started/mono-basics.md

     mono hello.exe

-NOTE: on mac osx you'll have to wait around a minute the very first time you run this command.
+NOTE: on Mac OS X you'll have to wait around a minute the very first time you run this command.

 ASP.Net Hello World
 -------------------